 Stronglite designs its adjustment mechanisms for professional adaptability rather than one-size-fits-all convenience.
 On the flagship Ergo Pro II, the seat, chest pad, and face cradle glide seamlessly to comfortably accommodate clients ranging anywhere from 4'6" to 6'6".
 When the client’s torso is properly angled and the armrest matches their natural drop, their shoulders soften instantly.
 Just as importantly, the therapist doesn't have to compensate with awkward bending, lunging, or overreaching, protecting your own joints over a long day of back-to-back sessions.

-Pro Tip: If you frequently work with larger clients, athletes, or older adults with limited knee or hip flexion, the Ergo Pro II features removable knee rests.
-This allows you to reverse the client completely or adjust their lower body positioning, a feature that cheaper, generic chairs completely lack.
+If you frequently work with larger clients, athletes, or older adults with limited knee or hip flexion, the Ergo Pro II features removable knee rests.
+This allows you to reverse the client completely or adjust their lower body positioning—a feature that cheaper, generic chairs completely lack.

 Padding also deserves a close look.
 A client might only sit for 10 to 20 minutes at a corporate event, but pressure points become uncomfortable fast if the chest pad or knee cushions are too stiff or poorly angled.
 Stronglite uses high-density, responsive small-cell foam encased in smooth, eco-friendly vinyl upholstery.
 It balances supportive firmness with a supple exterior that is easy to wipe down between clients and tough enough to resist cracking from repeated sanitization.